 A wallet-friendly version of the top-end Neo, the Flux is stable, quiet, offers a realistic ride feel and is easy to connect to online training software.
 It doesn’t fold down, so not ideal if floor space is a premium.

+Turbo training is for everyone and with quality smart-enabled trainers for less than £300, even you can get involved with the online racing world right now.
 You’ll need a speed and cadence sensor or a power meter to connect to Zwift if you’re using this type of trainer.
-Note that the new Zwift iOS app only communicates with your iOS device via Bluetooth, not Ant+.
+Note that the Zwift iOS app only communicates with your iOS device via Bluetooth, not Ant+.

 LifeLine TT-02 Fluid Trainer